-Mark over at the blog At Home on the Court has a post which talks about questions which get asked – or should get asked – in the process of hiring a coach.
-Those questions are:
+Mark over at the blog At Home on the Court has a post which talks about questions which get asked in the process of hiring a coach.
+Or at least management should ask them.
+Those questions are as follows.

 2. How will your teams play?